 Bleeding can be a sign of cancer, including from under your foreskin.

 A foul smelling discharge

-A foul smelling discharge can occur due to an infection or something irritating the skin of the penis.
+A foul smelling discharge can occur due to an infection or because something is irritating the skin of the penis.
 It can also be due to not washing often or thoroughly enough.
-Cancer of the penis is a less common cause, but it is very important to see your doctor if you have a discharge.
+Cancer of the penis is a much less common cause.

 A rash on your penis

 You may notice that a rash develops on your penis.
 It is important to be aware of what is normal for you and report any changes to your doctor.

 You may notice it becomes more difficult to draw back your foreskin.